August 19th, 2024

 Link Icon 5 comments

-By @DoctorOetker - about 2 months
+By @DoctorOetker - 3 months

 I presume the down-to-earth "Deep Mathematics" and "Deep Differential Algorithms and Differential Datastructures" and "Deep Physics" sobering up.